nikontos/CPY-Compiler/README.md

 The lexical and syntax analyzers are working

-There migh be a few bugs but this is to help students that are doing the course to help em get started!
+There migh be a few bugs but this is to help students that are doing the course to get em started!